Toshiaki Toyoda: 2009–2017: Return to filmmaking

-2018–present: Prolific period: Resurrection trilogy and short films
+2018–present: Resurrection trilogy and short films

 On April 18, 2019 Toyoda was arrested by the Japanese authorities on suspicion of possessing a firearm.
 He was later let go.
 In an interview several months after the incident Toyoda tells that the police raided his home for illegal drugs, and found an antique World War II gun from his grandparents which was no longer working.
 He expressed frustration at the Japanese state calling it "a fascist state" and "a dangerous place to live [in]".
 He also voiced interest in making a film about his experience, which he envisioned as "a sequel to 9 Souls".

 Toyoda's next movie, 2019's short film Wolf's Calling (狼煙が呼ぶ), follows a young woman looking through an abandoned building and finding a gun in a box.
 The short film then transforms into a musical montage of an assembling crew of nameless samurai, all marching towards a wolf shrine.
 The score is composed by Japanese "Edo-punk" band Seppuku Pistols.
 Seppuku Pistols later even toured the country on the occasion of Wolf's Callings premiere.

 Toyoda's 2020 film The Day of Destruction (破壊の日, Hakai no Hi) was made as a reaction to the 2020 Summer Olympics held in Tokyo.
 The movie takes place in an epidemic-ridden Japan.
 The plague is blamed on a monster, but Shugendō follower Kenichi (played by GEZAN's vocalist Mahi to the People) believes he can stop its spread by undergoing a pilgrimage.
 Originally a commentary on the greed connected with the Olympic games, Toyoda's screenplay was soon applied to the COVID-19 pandemic.
 As Japan has declared the day a public holiday, Toyoda organized a live performance under the same name as the film on the preceding night.
 The performance took place as a legal demonstration and involved long-time collaborator Shibukawa and bands Seppuku Pistols and GEZAN.
 Toyoda was filming and livestreaming the demonstration the entire time.
 He dedicates the film and its namesake performance to his rage about the capitalist system and the Japanese government, especially its handling of the COVID-19 pandemic.
 The film includes original music from Japanese bands Seppuku Pistols, GEZAN and Mars89.
 Toyoda described the casting process as "gathering a bunch of friends."
 Even his cinematographer Kenji Maki is an old collaborator, for he was the director of photography assistant on 2001's Blue Spring.